raulfloresp/Mexico-COVID-19/README.md

 Aditionally, we have the following columns:

 - ```Fecha```: date given in ISO format.
+- ```Susp```: is the total number of suspect cases in the country.
+(It differs in one from the official tally on March 23 because patient 576 has no state or municipality registered.) in ISO format.
 - ```Pos_I```:  is the total number of confirmed cases, imported from abroad into the country.
 (Sum of the ```EDO_I``` columns.)
 - ```Pos_L```: is the total number of confirmed local cases.
 (Sum of the ```EDO_L``` columns.)
 - ```Pos```: is the total number of confirmed cases in the country, independent of their origin.
 (Sum of the ```EDO_I``` and ```EDO_L``` columns.)
 (It differs from the official number of cases in the country by a unit from March 11 to March 13 because the official tally doesn't include the recovered case in Sinaloa on this period.
 It is again included after March 14, along all other recovered cases.)